alexthecat123/ESProFile/README.md

 4/9/2025 - Added STL files for a ProFile-shaped ESProFile case by Michael Schaffer.
 Also updated the note about Apple ][ compatibility to reflect a recent report that I got from someone.

 6/4/2025 - Fixed a typo in the readme where I accidentally said that you should use checksum error checking when performing XMODEM disk backups with ESProFile, when you should actually use CRC instead.

+7/20/2025 - Added an FAQ entry that links to some ready-to-go ESProFile images, in case you don't want to install an OS yourself.